 We love sharing insect knowledge with children through classroom and booth style presentations!
 Presentations typically split into two sections and last about 45 minutes total.
 The first part includes general info about insects, reasons why insects are good and bad, ways that insects survive in a world full of predators, ways that insects communicate with one another and much more!
 Part two is all about handling live insects and is usually the most memorable part of our visits.

-Live Insect Presentation depends on what types of insects are available, and what types of insects the presenter is willing to handle.
-Presenters generally try to bring as big an assortment if they can.
-Insects available to us are:
+Live insect presentation depends on what types of insects are available.
+Presenters generally try to bring as big of an assortment as is possible.
+Insects we maintain:

 - Madagascar Hissing Cockroaches

 Children are allowed to hold the insects.
 Most of the insects brought to a presentation are not able sting, bite, or transmit disease.
 Our tarantulas are extremely docile, and contrary to popular belief, non-venomous.
 All insects have been reared inside a lab, so they are clean.
 The live insects-portion of the presentation is probably the most popular and memorable part for kids and adults, alike.

 - Presentation locations are limited to within an hour drive of the UW campus (exceptions possible, with added cost)

 - Talks are usually geared for children age 3 and older